itpropaul/itpropaul.github.io/RCTotD/Getting_into_Infosec.md

 There's something there for everyone.
 Beginners and experienced folks alike.

+>[Update 12/17/2020]<br>
->[UPDATE 12/17/2020] - I'm going to create the DIY Cybersecurity University page here on this site after all.
+>I'm going to create the DIY Cybersecurity University page here on this site after all.
 Stay tuned!
 With that said, definitely still check out James Smith's site above.